-Discoid eczema, also known as nummular dermatitis, is a common type of dermatitis.
-It can occur at any age and affects males and females equally.
+Discoid eczema, also known as nummular dermatitis, is a common type of dermatitis in which there are round or oval blistered or dry skin lesions.
+Discoid eczema can occur at any age and affects males and females equally.

 What is the cause of discoid eczema?